blog2i2j/lowphpcom.._..wnmp/README.md

 ## Update Log

+v1.41 Fixed the issue with the WebDAV standalone launch feature

 v1.40 Upgrades NGINX to version 1.30.0, PHP 8.5.5，PHP 8.4.20,enables SSL tunnel selection by default, and automatically clears tunnel proxy settings upon script completion!

 v1.39 HTTP/3 has been reverted to an optional configuration.
 Under packet loss conditions, it cannot leverage the Linux kernel BBR congestion control algorithm, which may cause static resource requests to stall.
 If you need to enable it, please uncomment the relevant settings in the site’s Nginx configuration file.